sai-mat-group/fluorides-benchmarking/README.md

-# Fluorides-Benchmarking
+# fluorides-benchmarking
-Computed data for the assessment of accuracy in transition metal fluorides
+Computed data for the benchmarking project on transition metal fluorides